 The Centre relies on various government agencies to provide a significant portion of operational funding.
-The Centre's ability to continue viable operations is dependent upon maintaining current and securing other funding arrangements.
+The Centre's ability to continue viable operations is dependant upon maintaining current and securing other funding arrangements.
+Approximately 30% (39% - 2022) of the Centre's revenue is received from government.